Skip to Main Content

 • Explore credit unions and community banks: Credit unions and community banks tend to have more lenient qualification requirements than banks or some online lenders.
 You also may be more likely to get approved for a $30,000 loan if you're already a customer of the bank or credit union.

 • Get a cosigner: A cosigner can be your spouse, parent, or anyone else you trust who has solid credit and stable income.
-They can become responsible for paying back the loan if you default.
+They're responsible for paying the loan back if you miss payments or default.
 If you apply with a cosigner, you might be able to land a $30,000 loan that you wouldn't qualify for on your own.
-However, not all lenders may accept cosigners.
+However, not all lenders accept cosigners.

-• Apply with a co-borrower: Co-borrowers can also be responsible for payments and can be someone with good credit that can help you get approved.
+• Apply for a joint personal loan with a co-borrower: Co-borrowers are also responsible for payments and can help you get approved.
 However, unlike a cosigner, a co-borrower has equal access to the funds.

 • Improve your credit: Pay your bills on time, repay debt, and keep old credit accounts open.
 By doing so, you can boost your credit score and the likelihood of approval.